maciejpedzich/maciejpedzi.ch/src/content/blog/implementing-third-party-authentication-for-racemash.md

 It first checks if the `loadingUserFinished` flag has been set to prevent itself from making unnecessary requests to our Appwrite project.
 If this flag hasn't been set though, then it actually performs the request, and if the user has an active session, it populates the `user` ref with the object that I receive after resolving the promise returned by the `account.get` function.

 If I called that function without authenticating first, it would throw an error, since I'd be trying to access the `accounts` resource as a `guest`, who doesn't have sufficient permissions to do that.
-This is why I needed to catch said error and set the `user` ref's value back to `null` (and also log the error indev mode in case a different one occurred, such as the Appwrite project being down)
+This is why I needed to catch said error and set the `user` ref's value back to `null` (and also log the error in dev mode in case a different one occurred, such as the Appwrite project being down)

 And finally, I have the `finally` block, where we set the aforementioned `loadingUserFlag` to `true` regardless of an error being thrown or not.